Jeremy Richards BA(Hons.) MA PGCE

 Left: Former Chief Rabbi Lord Jonathan Sacks, ztz”l – previously one of Jeremy’s teachers as Principal of Jews’ College; Centre: Rabbi Michoel Jablinowitz, shlita – Jeremy’s main Rebbe in Yeshivat HaMivtar (now Rosh Hayeshivah of Yeshivat Ateret Yerushalayim); Right: Rabbi Dovid Ebner, shlita – then Mashgiach Ruchani in Yeshivat HaMivtar (now Rosh Hayeshivah of Yeshivat Eretz HaTzvi)

-Jeremy now has many years’ experience in a number of Jewish schools, as a teacher, Head of Kodesh and Deputy Head Teacher.
+Jeremy now has many years’ experience in a number of Jewish schools, as a teacher, Head of Kodesh (Jewish Studies) and Deputy Head Teacher.
 He trained in the Secondary sector, in Carmel College (Jewish boarding school), Oxfordshire, then worked in Ilford Jewish Primary School, Hasmonean Primary School, Kerem School (Primary), Beit Shvidler Primary School (formerly Edgware Jewish Primary School) Nancy Reuben Primary School and now Menorah Foundation Primary School.

 Above: Rabbi Natan Siegel ztz”l, Master Sofer